 - 3 tablespoon pumpkin seeds

-- 3 tablespoon fresh coriander leaves (a good handful)
+- 3 tablespoon fresh coriander/cilantro leaves (a good handful)

-- 1 avocado, sliced into strips (half per person)
+- 1 avocado, sliced into strips (a half per person)

 - A little dusting of paprika if you’re feeling fancy

-- Add jalapeños, garlic, oregano, coriander seed and cumin powder and a knob of butter.
+- Add the jalapeños, garlic, oregano, coriander seed and cumin powder.
 Stir and cook for about 30 seconds to release the aromas.

-- Bring everything to boil and cook on high heat for 5 minutes.
-Turn off and let it sit for 2-3 minutes while you prepare the garnishes.
+- Bring everything to a boil and cook on high heat for 5 minutes.
+Then, let it sit for 2-3 minutes off the heat while you prepare the garnishes.

 - Place pumpkin seeds in a small frying pan and cook on medium heat for about 2 minutes, stirring frequently.
 Keep your eyes on them so they don’t get burnt.
 We simply want to toast them for extra crunch and nuttiness.

 - Serve soup in bowls, topped with fresh coriander, green onions, toasted pumpkin seeds and sliced avocado.
-And if you really feel like it, a couple of good quality corn chips won’t do much harm 😉
+If you want, you can add corn chips or a paleo/Whole30 alternative like baked sweet potato chips.